 The chariot races took place around the spina.
-Usually the race was 7 laps long.
+Usually, the race was 7 laps long.
 This fascinating spectacle captured the crowd, which in turn encouraged their parties to fight.
 There were four parties.
-Each party had its own color – white, red, blue or green.
-“Whites” and “Reds” were in opposition to the empire, “Greens” supported the emperor, “Heavenly” supported the Senate and the aristocracy.
+Each party had its own colour – white, red, blue or green.
+“Whites” and “Reds” were in opposition to the empire, “Greens” supported the emperor, and “Heavenly” supported the Senate and the aristocracy.

 Belonging to a particular faction was forced by the economy – the enormous costs that had to be incurred for the purchase, training, maintenance of horses and servicing.
-In addition to the valued “weight in gold” – coachmen (aurigae), each of the stables employed a huge and diverse staff: fornali (doctores), coaches (magistri), vets (medici), janitors (conditores), grooms (succonditores), shouters that make horses run (iubilatores) and many others, so as not to fall into the manner of enumerating.
+In addition to the valued “weight in gold” – coachmen (aurigae), each of the stables employed a huge and diverse staff: people responsible for horses (doctores), coaches (magistri), vets (medici), janitors (conditores), grooms (succonditores), shouters that make horses run (iubilatores) and many others, so as not to fall into the manner of enumerating.

 An additional aspect that made the crowd feverish was money betting.
 More than one citizen has lost a fortune, and many a driver has lost his life.
 The driver was a slave who had a knife stuck in his belt in case the reins became tangled.